 Power, Legal Education, and Law School Cultures

-Clinical Legal Education provides a range of philosophical and theoretical frameworks that can serve to enrich the teaching and practice of clinical legal education (CLE).
-The CLE has become an increasingly common feature of the curriculum in law schools across the globe, but there has been ...
+Thinking About Clinical Legal Education provides a range of philosophical and theoretical frameworks that can serve to enrich the teaching and practice of Clinical Legal Education (CLE).
+CLE has become an increasingly common feature of the curriculum in law schools across the globe.
+However, there ...

 By Richard Grimes